United States Edition

 Harvest when husks fall off with a gentle touch.
 If husk green, leave in husk til dry, if fruit green, leave in husk til yellow.
 It can be poisionous to eat green fruit.

 Golden husk likes a position of partial sun and remember to water moderately.
 Keep in mind when planting that Golden husk is thought of as tender, so remember to wait until your soil is warm and the night time temperature is well above freezing before moving outside.
-The USDA Hardiness Zones typically associated with Golden husk are Zone 5 and Zone 11.
 Ensure your soil has a ph of between 6.1 and 7.5 as Golden husk is a weakly acidic soil - weakly alkaline soil loving plant.

 Growing Golden husk from seed